scalyr/scalyr-agent-2/.github/actions/execute-runner/README.md

-This action uses python module `agent_build/scripts/runner_helper.py` to perform some deployment which is defined in it.
-The main purpose of the action is to cache results of this deployment to the GitHub Actions cache.
-Since the deployments consist of steps, and different deployments can use the same step, then it's more reasonable to cache each step separately.
+This action uses python module `agent_build/scripts/runner_helper.py` to execute some Runner.
+The main purpose of the action is to cache results of this runner to the GitHub Actions cache.
+Since runner consist of steps, and different runners can use the same step, then it's more reasonable to cache each step separately.
 That means that the regular [@actions/cache](https://github.com/actions/cache) is not enough, and we need to use more flexible JS scripting to call GitHub Actions caching dynamically.